-In 2022 and 2021, we recognized non-cash asset impairment charges attributable to assets other than goodwill totaling \$53 million and \$233 million, respectively, which are a component of operating costs and expenses.
+In 2023 and 2022, we recognized non-cash asset impairment charges attributable to assets other than goodwill totaling \$32 million and \$53 million, respectively.
 For information regarding impairment charges involving property, plant and equipment see Note 4 of the Notes to Consolidated Financial Statements included under Part II, Item 8 of this annual report.
-We did not recognize any impairment charges in connection with our equity-method investments during the years ended December 31, 2022 and December 31, 2021.
+We did not recognize any impairment charges in connection with our equity-method investments during the years ended December 31, 2023 and December 31, 2022.